kharandziuk/geonerator/README.md

-# geonerator
+# georandom
 Geography generator.
-Simple library to generate simple geographical primitives.
-It should make tests for GIS-applications a little bit simpler to write
+Simple library to generate geographical primitives.
+It should make the tests for some GIS-applications much simpler to write